Nithin3008/Mark11/Readme.md

+# Is your birthday lucky or not?
-In this project we are going to calculate whether our birthday is lucky or not using our lucky number
+Based on your lucky number and your birthday we are going to calculate whether your birthday is lucky or not